Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 \item Another set of works explicitly identify contradictions among responses, instead of estimating similarity.
 Naturally, detecting a self-contradiction is guaranteed to reveal an invalid claim. \citet{mundler2024self} pose that removing detected conflicting information will increase the validity of a generated response.
 As such, the authors suggest a solution that finds important concepts within a response to be evaluated, prompts the generation model to generate more information about each of the concepts, and uses a separate analyzer language model to evaluate the consistency of pairs of sentences on the same concept.
 Any sentences that are found to be conflicting are revised by the analyzer model, before being output to the user.
+The authors ask four language models to generate $360$ summaries for $30$ diverse topics from WikiBio~\cite{lebret2016neural} and Wikipedia~\cite{wikimedia2022wiki} and have three human annotators manually label any instances of self-contradiction, inaccurate sentences, and unverifiable statements, leading to high-quality labels.
+With respect to Definition~\ref{def:hal}, the annotators are identifying cases of noncompliant and irrelevant generations to decide which statements are hallucinations.

 \item Rather than relying on another language model to analyze the correctness of predictions,~\citet{dhuliawala2023chain} utilize chain-of-thought reasoning to prompt an LLM to generate possible verification questions about its original responses.
 If there are conflicts in answers to the verification questions, the LLM is prompted to regenerate its output with updated context and conflicting reasoning.

-\item In the problem space of object detection,~\citet{li2023evaluating} estimate the accuracy of a (possibly hallucinating) LVLM when describing an image with a text caption.
-Early metrics, like CHAIR~\cite{rohrbach2018object}, fail to provide stable estimates of accuracy when different captions with similar semantic grounding lead to varying scores.
-To tackle this stability problem, the authors propose POPE, which curates binary questions about whether an object exists within an image scene.
-Questions to which the foundation model provides conflicting responses describe objects that the model may be hallucinating.
-These metrics are further described in Section~\ref{sec:eval_metrics_obj}.
+One of the first evaluations the authors perform is on a custom set of $56$ questions with topics collected from Wikipedia, each of which have multiple correct answers for a total of around $600$ ground-truth entities.